chringel21/chringel.dev/content/blog/2023/prototyping-a-network-analysis-app/index.md

   twitter: https://twitter.com/DeEgge/status/1628059757519970305
   mastodon: https://fosstodon.org/@chringel/109903521371519204
 ---

+**Cross post**: A German version of this post is available at the [WhereGroup blog](https://wheregroup.com/blog/details/wie-weit-ist-es-bis-zum-naechsten-altglascontainer-ein-prototyp-fuer-dynamische-erreichbarkeitsanalysen-mit-express-und-graphhopper/).

 A couple of weeks ago I felt like diving into **server side JavaScript**.
 Although I'm fairly confident with writing client side JavaScript, I never really found an opportunity to try out Node.js.
 Being a (former) PHP and (current) Kotlin developer by profession, there also was no need to write any server side JavaScript.